honeycaron/solar-tycoon/README.md

 ## Upstage API Integration

-Solar Tycoon extensively integrates the Upstage API to enhance the functionality of the platform.
-Below are the key integration points and examples:
+Solar Tycoon leverages the Upstage API to power various AI-driven functionalities within the platform.
+Below are the key integration points:

-1. **Sentiment Classification:**
-    The Upstage API is used to classify customer reviews as positive, neutral, or negative.
-The integration involves retrieving environment variables like the API key and model ID from the `.env` file.
-The sentiment classification process is implemented as follows:
+1. **Embedding for RAG (Retrieval-Augmented Generation):**
+    The Upstage API is used to generate embeddings for customer reviews, which are then stored in a vector database.
+These embeddings are crucial for retrieval-augmented generation (RAG) tasks, allowing the system to search and return relevant information from customer reviews in response to user queries.

+    Example implementation:

     ```python
     from langchain_upstage import UpstageEmbeddings